February 2008 Article of the Month

-COMMENT and SUMMARY: Kevin Flannelly and Kathleen Galek from The HealthCare Chaplaincy have here teamed with Harold Koenig from Duke University (and the Center for Spirituality, Theology and Health) and Christopher Ellison from the Department or Sociology at the University of Texas to consider how "beliefs about the world can moderate psychiatric symptoms" [p.
+COMMENT and SUMMARY: Kevin Flannelly and Kathleen Galek from The HealthCare Chaplaincy (New York) have here teamed with Harold Koenig from Duke University and Christopher Ellison from the University of Texas to consider how "beliefs about the world can moderate psychiatric symptoms" [p.
 996, abstract].
 They focus on evolutionary theories of the structure of the brain to explain how beliefs may affect a person's sense of threat and, in turn, mental health.
 The article should be valuable not only to mental health chaplains but to any pastoral care professional interested in the ways that we humans make assessments of threats --a process pertinent to a great range of pastoral interactions.
 [Note: For other Articles-of-the-Month that have highlighted brain research, see the Related Items of Interest section, below.]

 The authors describe in some detail what they identify as the Evolutionary Threat Assessment Systems (ETAS) of the prefrontal cortex, the limbic system, and the basal ganglia [--see pp. 996-999].
 This part of the article is quite technical, but it is well written and can be easily followed with careful reading.
 The three systems are said to constitute successive developments in the brain, with innate threat assessments that are rooted in the basal ganglia having become supplemented by emotional assessments from the limbic system (e.g., especially through the amygdala) and cognitive assessments from the prefrontal cortex.
 While the combined effect of these various systems may give humans a capacity for a wide range of threat assessments, they may also create problems if they each produce different and conflicting assessments or inaccurate and inappropriate ones, which could be a cause of psychiatric disorders [--see p.
 999].